Best Cold Weather Running Gear of 2024

 Best Winter Running Gear - Salomon Adv Skin 12 - product photo

-The Salomon Adv Skin 12 is one of Salomon’s larger vests, with 12 liters of space to fit many layers and all the essential gear you need for long, cold outings.
+Winter running inherently involves carrying extra gear, and the 12-liter capacity of the Salomon Adv Skin 12 lets you do just that.
+It is one of Salomon’s larger vests that will hold all the essential gear you need for long, cold outings.
 It even includes multiple carry options for collapsible trekking poles and is compatible with Salomon’s Quiver (sold separately).
 However, despite the capacity, it is a light and low-profile pack that fits the body well even when nearly empty.
-This relatively sleek design allows you to wear the pack over and under a shell jacket in the winter.
+This relatively sleek design allows you to wear the pack over or under a shell jacket in the winter.
 The latter will help keep your water, food, and phone from freezing.

 Shop the Salomon Adv Skin 12 Unisex Running VestShop the Salomon Adv Skin 12 Women's Running Vest